-Thanks to everyone who came along to the Manchester & Salford Anarchist Bookfair on Saturday and made it such a great day!
+Thanks to everyone who came along to this year’s Manchester & Salford Anarchist Bookfair.

 Here’s what people had to say about previous bookfairs:

 “Manchester and Salford Anarchist Book Fair… more than just books, food, crafts but also talks about some of the important subjects of the day.
 One of the few events that brings together people from a wide range of ages and ideas.
 And it’s free!!”

 “@abookfair was fuckin boss, thanks for avin us!”

 “Exhausted, thanks to everyone that came down to the @abookfair and bought something.
 Time for a brew”.

 “Spending a day at the anarchist bookfair I could see why they attract such a mixture of ages and people.
 It is a movement that does respond to the creativity that most people have within themselves.
 It does offer a more direct solution to some of the problems that young people face including homelessness, low pay and isolation.
 And at a time when more traditional organisations such as trade unions and the left are struggling to cope with the Con-Dem attacks it seems that the anarchists, to use an old adage, understand that the personal is political”.

 “I hear that the Manchester and Salford Anarchist Bookfair was a great success on Saturday 3 December 2011 and I’m very glad to hear that you got so many visitors.
 We hope to be able to host another Bookfair again next year”.